- Chief of State:

 - Republic of Latvia

-- Adopted: 1922; Sets out a foundation for the roles and structures of its three branches of government.
+- Adopted: 1922, reintroduced in 1990; Sets out a foundation for the roles and structures of its three branches of government.
 Also discusses fundamental human rights and establishes Latvia as a democratic republic.

 - Government Type: